When creating a QR code, the format in which you export it will make a whole lot of difference depending on the intended use.

 On the other hand, SVG files are larger as they are vector-based.
 This means they are a complex mathematical network of lines, dots, shapes, and algorithms, which allows them to expand to bigger sizes without affecting their resolution.

-Do you want to test your PNG or SVG formats?
-Also see This Is How You Run a Proper QR Code Test.
+Also see: This Is How You Run a Proper QR Code Test.

 When to Export QR Codes in PNG Format